Getting Screeched in Bonavista Newfoundland

 Screeched Means Something Different Here in the Far East of Canada

 The only way to become an honorary member of Newfoundland is to get ‘screeched’.
-Even if being an honorary member isn’t your thing, this is a great opportunity to meet, hang out, and have a lot of fun with the local Newfies.
+Even if being an honorary member isn’t your thing, this is a great opportunity to meet, hang out, and have a lot of fun with the locals.

-Attend a ‘screech-in’ at any one of the handful of bars that perform the ceremony and you’ll go home not only with a membership certificate, but with fond memories of the time you willingly played the fool in public.
-In the 4-step process you’ll eat a little food, drink some rum, recite a few words of Olde English, and kiss a cod fish on the lips.
+Attend a ‘screech-in’ at any one of the handfuls of bars that perform the ceremony and you’ll go home not only with a membership certificate but with fond memories of the time you willingly played the fool in public.
+In the 4-step process, you’ll eat a little food, drink some rum, recite a few words of Olde English, and kiss a codfish on the lips.

 And yes, they have lips.
 No, they don’t bite; they can’t.
 They’re already dead.

 As long as you can stomach a couple of shots of semi-palatable rum, swallow hard crusts of bread without water, and don’t mind chomping down a chunk of pickled bologna, – none of which are terribly threatening, you’ve got it made.
 Being adept at tongue twisters is useful but not essential.
 Blushing is optional.

 I botched my initiation a number of times, not least because of my uncanny ability to slur my words when drinking copious amounts of hard alcohol.

 More than likely the idea of making out with a cold dead cod created a subconscious postponement, effectively delaying the achievement of immediate goals.
 In other words, who knows where those lips have been.